RobotCasserole1736/firstRoboPy/docs/designPatterns/singletonPattern.md

 In this case, it indicates `_SomPerivateClass` should not be instantiated outside the file both those classes are delcared in.

+## How to make a Singleton

+In general, a singleton pattern is accomplished by:

+1. Declaring a private class, and putting all main functionality inside of it
+2. Delcaring a single, private instance of that class, named `_inst`. `_inst` should start equal to `None`
+3. Providing a public `getInstance()` function which creates and returns the instance if `_inst` is `None` (IE, on the first call), and simply returns the existing instance on subsequent calls.

 ## Making a Class into a Singleton

 Along with the fact that python supports global variables (delcared outside any class structure), we can emulate a simple singleton class architecture like this: